Antho1426/trajnetplusplusbaselines/README.md

 | Social GAN | 1.33 | 8.11  |
 | VAE        | 4.92 | 14.98 |

 The next table summarizes the results in terms of FDE and COL-I we obtained from AICrowd using our Social GAN without discriminator and contrastive learning for three different values of the `contrast_weight` parameter.
+Here again, we trained our models from scratch during 15 epochs, with a learning rate of 1e-3.

 | contrast_weight | FDE  | COL-I |
 |-----------------|------|-------|